![]() |

 The company's Lori Shaffer said: "It might be the case that a change in product mix – a switch to products that are more effective and therefore reduce consumption levels – could be the answer.
 Simply looking afresh at the products a customer purchases from us could help them to close the loop – and at the same time reduce their cost-in-use.”

-- Finalists announced for Golden Service Awards
+- Entries are open for the 2020 Kimberly-Clark Professional Golden Service Awards

-- Efficient hand towel system
+- Dispenser and hand towel recycling innovation

 - No related articles listed